New studies are being added all the time – check back soon if you don’t see one available for your dog!

 Cardiology

-Complete Title: Plasma Metabolomic Profiles and Owner Feeding Practices in Dogs with Systolic Dysfunction or Dilated Cardiomyopathy
+Scientific Title: Plasma Metabolomic Profiles and Owner Feeding Practices in Dogs with Systolic Dysfunction or Dilated Cardiomyopathy

-Study Investigator: Dr Shari Raheb
+Study Investigator: Dr. Shari Raheb

 Inclusion criteria: